Excited Q-Balls

 \section{Conclusion}

 Q-balls are simple non-topological solitons that can be interpreted as bound states of $U(1)$-symmetric scalars.
 The ground state solutions in a wide range of parameter space are stable because they furnish the smallest-energy configuration for a fixed $U(1)$ charge $Q$.
 As with other bound-state systems, excited Q-balls states with energies above the ground state can exist as well.

+These excited states can play an essential role in accurately describing soliton production as well as the dynamics of soliton scattering.
+From the standpoint of these physical motivations the excited state spectrum for fixed charge $Q$ is most important.
+We have provided the first characterization of this spectrum, focusing on the sextic potential.
+In particular, we have shown that Q-balls of fixed $Q$ have a finite number of radial excitations.
+This number grows with $Q$ and some smaller solitons have only a few excited states of this type or even none at all.

-In this work, we have developed a qualitative understanding of the radial excitations of Q-ball solitons and provided accurate approximate solutions.
-Our results are sufficient to describe the properties of arbitrary excited states in the sextic potential and should carry over with minimal modifications to other cases; the difficult task of calculating the decay rates into smaller ground-state Q-balls and/or individual scalars is left for future work.
+We have developed a qualitative understanding of the radial excitations of Q-ball solitons and provided accurate approximate solutions.
+Our results are sufficient to describe the properties of arbitrary excited states in the sextic potential and should carry over with minimal modifications to other cases.
+While we have commented on the (in)stability of these excited states the difficult task of calculating the decay rates into smaller ground-state Q-balls and/or individual scalars is left for future work.
 The analytic approximations obtained here for global Q-balls can immediately be used to describe excited gauged and Proca Q-balls via the mapping of Refs.~\cite{Heeck:2021zvk,Heeck:2021bce}, to be discussed in detail elsewhere.